isomerpages/enterprisesg-sac-old/_accredited-org/2-cab-status-update.md

 ---
-layout: cab-status-update  #Comment: This page uses 'cab-status-update' layout to organise the content below.
-Switch to 'leftnav-page-content' if you want the content to be displayed as written below.
+# Comment: This page uses 'cab-status-update' layout to organise the content below.
+Switch to 'leftnav-page-content' if you want the content to be displayed exactly as written below.
+layout: cab-status-update
 title: CAB Status Update
 permalink: /accredited-org/cab-status-update
 collection_name: accredited-org